Gallicchio-Lab/AToM-OpenMM/examples/ABFE/temoa-g1/README.md

 ```
 python mintherm.py && python npt.py && python equil.py
 ```
-`mintherm` and `npt` equilibrate the solvent keeping the complex restrained. `equil` equilibrates the whole system keeping only the lower cup of the host loosely restrained.
+`mintherm` and `npt` equilibrate the solvent keeping the complex restrained. `equil` equilibrates the whole system keeping only the lower cup of the host loosely restrained as in the original work.
+Each step creates an OpenMM checkpoint file in XML format to start the subsequent step.
+Each step also generates a PDB file for visualization.

+The next step is specific to the ATM method.
+ATM computes the free energy in two legs that connect the bound and unbound state to the so-called alchemical intermediate that corresponds to an unphysical state which is half bound and half unbound.
+Check out the [paper](https://pubs.acs.org/doi/10.1021/acs.jctc.1c00266) for more information.